nimbix/jardoc/docs/apps_tutorial.md

 }
 ```

-Now that our AppDef file is ready, it is time to inject it into final image.
+Now that our AppDef file is ready, lets inject it into final image.

 ## 2.3.
 Finalize image